 Robert D. Woods

 - Sanchez v.
 Noble Energy.
-Secured dismissal of a nuisance and personal injury lawsuit brought against Noble Energy in Texas state court involving an alleged accident that occurred in Colorado.
-After briefing and argument, the court granted our motion to dismiss for forum non conveniens, dismissing the lawsuit with prejudice.
+Secured dismissal for forum non conveniens of a high-profile nuisance and personal injury lawsuit brought against Noble Energy in Texas state court.

 - Member: Rocky Mountain Mineral Law Foundation

 - Member: Oil, Gas & Mineral Law Section, Houston Bar Association

 - "Trends in Royalty Litigation in Texas, the Fifth Circuit, and Beyond," 2019 TJOGEL Symposium (presenter)